pulibrary/rdss-handbook/work_cycles.md

 # Work Cycles

 The RDSS team's work is structured in 2-week cycles.
-These cycles begin with a cycle planning meeting, and end with a cycle wrap-up and retrospective.
+These cycles begin with a cycle planning meeting, and end with a cycle wrap-up.
 See [Meetings](meetings.md) for information on how these meetings run.
+We also have a bi-weekly retrospective meeting, see [Retrospectives](retros.md) for information on these.

 ## Norms